electricsparrows/Whatsapp_chatviewer/README.md

 ------------------------------------------------
 ### Things to do:
-- [ ] need to update time parsing function to support seconds.
+- [ ] need to update time parsing function to support various timestamps
 - [ ] fix the parsing of speaker_name issue
 - [x] add the import_ref during parse()
 - [x] import ref --